Tutankhamun's meteoric iron dagger: Scholars' obstacles

 Determining iron's occurrence throughout the very ancient past—such as obtaining, smelting, and introducing into various civilizations—has long been a topic of scholarly study and discussion.
 From the late Neolithic era to the Bronze Age, ancient Eastern Mediterranean cultures used iron infrequently.
 The existence of smelted iron objects during this period has been shown to be uncommon or rare, and believed to have been produced from the ore found in meteorites.
 However, iron working methods and iron's uses, and its dispersion and circulation within prehistoric societies, are contentious issues within the scientific community due to gaps in knowledge and data.
 These debates have included the presumed meteoritic source as the material from which the iron dagger blade is made.

 Additionally, it has always been difficult to obtain permission to test ancient Egyptian artifacts, including the destructive testing of minuscule samples and non-destructive testing.

 Advancements in technologies used for deeper analysis of artifacts were required, which has happened over the last twenty years.
 Hence, during "the last 20 years, a dramatic improvement in solid-state detectors technology has allowed new analytical applications".
 Therefore, state of the art X-ray fluorescence spectrometers, a method of nondestructive testing, now typically exhibit improved deconstruction capabilities resulting in more accurately resolving the chemical composition of targeted artifacts into data that describes their constituent elements.
 The particular spectrometers used in this now well-known study are portable and handheld.

 Historical background

-No Egyptian archaeological evidence exists of iron smelting until the 6th century BC.
+Egyptian archaeological evidence of iron smelting begins in the 6th century BC.
 The earliest known example of the use of metallic iron in Egypt dates to approximately 3400 BC.
 This corresponds to the prehistoric time before Egypt became a single state ruled by a pharaoh.